pcchiu03/eGA/README.md

 # GA

 ## Contents
-This project aims to apply a genetic algorithm (GA) to solve the flexible job-shop scheduling problem (FJSP) and replicates the algorithm based on relevant literature.
+This project aims to apply genetic algorithm (GA) to solve the flexible job-shop scheduling problem (FJSP) and replicates the algorithm based on relevant literature.

-Additionally, a graphical user interface (GUI) is developed to allow users to easily input and adjust test parameters, select test datasets, and display the scheduling results along with the convergence behavior of the algorithm.
+Additionally, a [graphical user interface (GUI)](https://github.com/pcchiu03/eGA/blob/main/code/eGA_GUI.py) is developed to allow users to easily input and adjust test parameters, select test datasets, and display the scheduling results along with the convergence plot of the algorithm.

 ## Files